Christina Oh

 Christina Oh is an American film producer.
 She is best known for producing Minari, which earned 6 nominations at the 93rd Academy Awards.
 The film debuted at the Sundance Film Festival on January 26, 2020, winning both the U.S. Dramatic Grand Jury Prize and the U.S. Dramatic Audience Award.

-Oh is of Korean descent, and started in the film business in the late 2000s in the casting field.
+Oh is of Korean descent.
+She started in the film business in the late 2000s in the casting field.
 In 2021, Annapurna Pictures named Oh as EVP, Co-Head of Film.
 She had previously been at Plan B Entertainment for a decade, where she produced Bong Joon-Ho's Okja, and Joe Talbot's The Last Black Man In San Francisco.
 She has also executive produced Lego Masters for FOX and Paper Girls for Legendary TV and Amazon.